AdobeDocs/app-builder/src/pages/resources/customer-dashboard/lesson1.md

   - https://github.com/duynguyen
 ---

-# Lesson 1: Create a New Firefly App from Campaign Standard Template
+# Lesson 1: Create a New App Builder App from Campaign Standard Template

-To initialize a Firefly app, let's use init command from the CLI.
+To initialize a App Builder app, let's use init command from the CLI.

 ```bash
 aio app init customers-dashboard